 • Chant sentence while children listen.

-• Allow each child to say what silly voice they want to do the sentence in and everyone chants it using that silly voice.
+• Your choice silly voice: Allow each child to say what silly voice they want to do the sentence in and everyone chants it using that silly voice.
 (It’s okay if they request voices you don’t have on your silly voice cube.)

 Everyone together will sing and use motions from Dana Johnson that were taught last week.
 We will only sing through singular and plural one time each.

 -When we do singular, we’ll use 1 finger.
 When we do plural, we’ll use 2 fingers.